Introducing Email Signature Surveys

 Insight at the click of a button

 If you want fast feedback, 1-click feedback buttons in an email signature survey are a great way to get rapid results.
-By embedding links into your template or using a third-party signature solution, you can easily obtain real-time customer insights with simple feedback buttons.
+By embedding links into your template or using a third-party email signature software, you can easily obtain real-time customer insights with simple feedback buttons.

-It is recommended that you keep the design of the buttons as simple as possible - something like emoticons using different expressions or a star rating work best.
+It is recommended that you keep the design of the buttons as simple as possible.
+Using something like emoticons with different expressions or a star rating work best.
 These are universally recognized symbols, so they increase the chances of a click.

 No more long surveys